Contains glutamic acid, softens legumes fibers, reduces cooking time and makes legumes more digestible. It also helps digest vegetable proteins.

 Glutamic acid has an intense flavor and is the same acid with which monosodium glutamate is synthetically made.
 Adding about ten centimeters of this seaweed when cooking the legumes is enough.
-At the end, remember to remove the seaweed.
+At the end of cooking remove the seaweed.

 Salt and acid products

-The incorporation of salt, tomato, lemon juice or other acidic ingredients at the beginning of cooking can increase the cooking time.
+The incorporation of salt, tomato, lemon juice or other acidic ingredients at the beginning Cooking time can increase cooking times.
 Add them when the legumes are already tender.

 Some chefs believe that putting salt or broth instead of water improves the taste by receiving salt more evenly.